Vinyl is back – Or is it?

 The return of the vinyl?
 How Britain got its groove back

-This apparently helps to keep the vinyl purchases in pristine condition.
+This helps to keep the vinyl purchases in pristine condition.
 I suppose that is one way to look at it.
 But I’m not too sure that is entirely correct.
 It may be happening.
 However, there is a rise in the purchasing of vinyl record turntables also.

 Vinyl albums were truly designed to be listened to as a track-by-track experience if the truth be known.

 With all of this going on for vinyl records could we see the role of the DJs changing?
-Could we see a return to dance or nightclubs returning back to the for-front of weekend entertainment again?
-All of these ideas coming flooding back to me and many others with just the return of vinyl coming back to the fore.
+Could we see a return to dance or nightclubs returning back to the forefront of weekend entertainment again?

 These vast numbers of tracks that the DJs have via their hard drives.
-They don’t have to worry about playing these sets, as the thinking is; they have more than enough tracks to cover themselves against all eventuality or bad luck scenarios.
+They don’t have to worry about playing these sets, as the thinking is; that they have more than enough tracks to cover themselves against all eventuality or bad luck scenarios.
 However, having that amount of tracks available to you might not be as clear-cut as it seems.

 For instance, what he will play when the audience is not biting?
 When will he be playing his big crowd filler tracks to his audience?

-Does he go for broke and play all of his big crowd fillers first; and then hope that once he has got his audience initially he can then coast through the rest of his set.
+Does he go for broke and play all of his big crowd fillers first; and then hope that once he has got his audience initially he can then coast through the rest of his set?

-The other path that DJs could take, is to start taking their Dj’s boxes to gigs and venues again.
+The other path that DJs could take, is to start taking their DJ’s boxes to gigs and venues again.
 The total amount of records within these boxes is usually totally up to around 100 at the very most in most boxes.

 Dj’s that going along this path know these records inside out?
-They know the ones that they can play during a quiet period within their Dj’s sets.
+They know the ones that they can play during a quiet period within their DJ’s sets.
 They know the ones that are guaranteed crowd fillers…

-Could a Dj know every one of their 10,000 tracks on their hard drives intimately??
+Could a DJ know every one of their 10,000 tracks on their hard drives intimately??

-Coming with fewer records really makes you think of when you can play a certain track/s or not.
+Coming with fewer records makes you think of when you can play a certain track/s or not.
 It makes you a better selector of records.
 It also makes you read an audience better.

 If one of the audience or clubbers that you are playing for comes up and asks for a certain record, and you haven’t got it.
 You apologize to that person in question profusely and tell the truth that you haven’t got it.

-However, the next record you will play, you will try and make sure the record that you’ve selected and is now playing is better than the request that you just had.
+However, the next record you play, you will try and make sure the record that you’ve selected and is now playing is better than the request that you just had.

 Makes you think, doesn’t it?

 However, the DJs in general are not the problem here.
-It is the rate of Night clubs that are closing down throughout the country (England).
+It is the rate of nightclubs that are closing down throughout the country (England).

-From its former glory days during the 1980’sand 1990s which saw a total of 10 within the town.
+From its former glory days during the 1980s and 1990s which saw a total of 10 within the town.

 A scenario that is happening not just in my home town (Ipswich Town); but across the UK in general.
 But that is another story that I will cover in another article.